Heading to Milwaukee for a weekend getaway, a conference, or to visit friends or family?

 The Kinn Guesthouse Bay View offers guests a unique place to stay in one of Milwaukee’s best neighborhoods.

-Located in the city’s Bay View neighborhood, this hotel offers several guestrooms that feature top-notch amenities like Brooklinen bedding, keyless access, and bathrooms stocked with local hand-made soaps from Ursa.
+Located in the city’s Bay View neighborhood, this hotel offers several guestrooms with top-notch amenities like Brooklinen bedding, keyless access, and bathrooms stocked with local hand-made soaps from Ursa.

 The hotel also has a restaurant and bar, Sorella, where guests can enjoy delicious meals and drinks, and an outdoor terrace and courtyard.
 The Kinn Guesthouse is perfect for those who want to explore outside of the downtown area but still be a short cab ride away from the action.